InsertKoinIO/koin/README.md

 }
 ```

-We are also using the `viewModel` keyword to declare an Android ViewModel.
+We are also using the `viewModel` keyword to declare an Android ViewModel component.

 ### Start Koin